-■ Hold down the # and Shift keys and press the number 1 key on your keyboard to eject a disk in the internal disk drive.
+■ Hold down the # and Shift keys and press the number 1 key at the upper left of your keyboard to eject a disk in the internal disk drive.

 - Turn off the computer.
 If the disk isn't ejected, then hold down the button on your mouse or other pointing device while you turn the computer on again. - Locate the small hole near the disk drive's opening, and carefully insert the end of a large straightened paper clip into it.
 Push gently until the disk is ejected.
 Do not use excessive force.